Aminul264/Aminul264/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 --->
--Studying B.Sc. in Computer Science & Engineering at University of Rajshahi -Rajshahi,Bangladesh
+- Studying B.Sc. in Computer Science & Engineering at University of Rajshahi -Rajshahi,Bangladesh
 - :e-mail: aminulislam681538@gmail.com